Housing Health and Safety Ratings System

 Under the Housing Act 2004, the HHSRS process requires inspectors to examine properties for health and safety defects which once identified the inspectors consider the likely harm that could happen as a result of such findings and use a scoring system to determine the seriousness of such defects.

-Whilst it is primarily used for assessing the conditions of rented flats, it actually applies to ALL residential properties including blocks of flats and their common areas.
+This is an area which crosses both the PRS and common area management because although it is primarily used for assessing the conditions of rented flats, it actually applies to ALL residential properties.
 Under Part 1, Chapter 1 s4 of the Housing Act 2004 (inspections by local authorities to see whether category 1 or 2 hazards exist) it states that ”if an official complaint about the condition of any residential premises is made to the proper officer of the authority’ i.e.a complaint received by writing by a ‘justice of the peace having jurisdiction in any part of the district’,’ or the ‘parish or community council for a parish or community within the district’ and if the circumstances complained of indicate that any Category 1 or 2 hazard may exist on those premises or an area in the district should be dealt with as a clearance area, the proper officer must inspect the premises or area.

 There are 29 such defects which are as follows: